BIBA

 Motor Insurance new car replacement

-Many online resources tell readers that they may not want GAP Insurance if their motor insurer provides new car replacement as well.
+Many online resources tell readers that they may not want GAP Insurance if their motor insurer provides new car replacements as well.

 This can happen when: